projectodd/openwhisk-katacoda/4-web-accessible-actions/01-create-java-function.md

 ``wsk -i action create --web=true my-echo target/my-echo.jar --main com.example.FunctionApp``{{execute}}

 When we create Java Action the parameter `--main` is mandatory.
 It defines which Java class will be called during OpenWhisk Action invocation.
-The `--web=true` parameter indicates that this action will
+The `--web=true` parameter indicates that this action should be exposed via an HTTP endpoint.

 **4. Verify the Action**